eflautt/ga-data-science/projects/unit-projects/project-1/readme.md

 1. Identify
 2. Parse
 3. Refine
-4. Professional Development

 #### Rubric: [Click here for the complete rubric](#).

-Based on the requirements, you can earn a maximum of **12** points on this project.
+Based on the requirements, you can earn a maximum of **9** points on this project.
 Your instructors will score each of your technical requirements using the scale below:

     Score | Expectations
     ----- | ------------